maranga999/privacy-act-1.2/README.md

 * We will respect and honour your privacy.

-* We commit to honesty and transpaency with your personal information especially if something goes wrong.
+* We commit to honesty and transparency with your personal information especially if something goes wrong.

 * We will not be involved in anything that would potentially put your data at risk.